nphorsley59/survival-model/README.md

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/embarkment_ptable.png "Did Embarkment Location Matter?")<br>

-### 2. Clean Your Data
+### 2. Streamline Your Data
-Next, I like to clean and streamline my dataset so it is easy to work with.
+Next, I like to clean and organize my dataset so it is easy to work with.
 This includes tasks like dealing with NULL values, checking for errors, transforming skewed features, renaming unintuitive columns or values, removing outliers, and engineering new features.

 **Figure 4.**